mehmeteyupoglu/coolio/README.md

 # Coolio

 Coolio is a cool small weekend project with a cool name.
 It basically searches for keywords and retrives data from mock backend.
-Vue.js and it's ecosystem has been adopted on the client side while [json-server](https://github.com/typicode/json-server) is exploited as a server.
+Vue.js and it's ecosystem has been adopted on the client side while [json-server](https://github.com/typicode/json-server) is exploited as a mock server.
 For the whole list of packages used in the project, please checkout [package.json](https://github.com/mehmeteyupoglu/coolio/blob/main/package.json).

 ## Principles, Docs and Methodologies